Department of Neuroscience and Discovery Themes Initiative

 To achieve this goal, they take advantage of a multidisciplinary approach that combines transcriptomics, bioinformatics, genetic, molecular and pharmacological approaches together with in vivo time-lapse multiphoton microscopy and whole-body optical clearing.
 By doing this, they will begin to understand how to manipulate the self-repair mechanisms of the brain and spinal cord and help to design specific therapies aimed to improve neurological function and quality of life in individuals afflicted by traumatic CNS injury.

-Dr. Tedechi is partially funded by the Chronic Brain Injury program, a part of Ohio State’s Discovery Themes Initiative.
+Dr. Tedeschi is partially funded by the Chronic Brain Injury program, a part of Ohio State’s Discovery Themes Initiative.